 About the NALC

 The National Alliance of Life Companies is a national trade association of stock and mutual life and health insurance companies.
-The NALC provides member companies with timely and accurate information useful in the day-to-day conduct of business, and is dedicated to providing a forum in which member companies can work with regulators and legislators to promote fair and effective regulation of the life and health insurance industry, while allowing for a reasonable return to policyholders and shareholders.
+The NALC provides member companies with timely and accurate information useful in the day-to-day conduct of business, diagnosis and is dedicated to providing a forum in which member companies can work with regulators and legislators to promote fair and effective regulation of the life and health insurance industry, while allowing for a reasonable return to policyholders and shareholders.

 The NALC represents a wide range of insurance companies from very large to very small.
 However, the bulk of our constituency is smaller and medium size life companies.
 These companies are defined as those insurers with a capital and surplus of less than $500 Million.